readingcapital/readingcapital.github.io/volume-1/chapter-01.01-detailed-commentary.md

 differing conditions, is the form in which those laws assert themselves.”[^2]

-How these laws assert themselves and what additional laws assert themselves if the wealth of societies appears in commodity form is the subject of this book.
+How these laws assert themselves and what additional laws assert themselves if the wealth of societies appears in commodity form is the subject of investigation.

 Marx’s starting point is rather different from modern economics.
-Its starting point is management of scarce resources in general: “Economics … studies the behavior of individuals, households, and organizations …, when they manage or use scarce resources, which have alternative uses, to achieve desired ends.”[^3]
+The starting point of modern economics is management of scarce resources in general:
+“Economics … studies the behavior of individuals, households, and organizations …, when they manage or use scarce resources, which have alternative uses, to achieve desired ends.”[^3]

-1. Marx’s starting point is *wealth* not scarcity.
+1. Marx’s starting point is an immense collection of *wealth* not scarcity.
 The fundamental claim of current modern — i.e. neoclassical – economics is scarcity.
-Scarcity is a category of relation: there is not enough coffee at some seminar for all to drink enough coffee to stay awake.
-It is a relation of how much stuff there is vs. how much someone wants for some purpose.
-Yet, in modern economics stuff is scarce regardless of the need that confronts it.
-Consequently, when these economists start with scarcity the do not consider the actual shortcomings around them or even rack their brains how to overcome them, e.g. “there aren’t enough iPods, how do we make more?”
-Instead, they simply require scarcity as such as the first category of their economics.
-Because of this requirement, they also completely disregard production to make their case.
+What does scarcity — "there is not enough" — mean?
+For example, say there is not enough coffee at some seminar for all to drink enough coffee to stay awake.
+Scarcity is a relation of how much stuff there is vs. how much someone wants for some purpose; scarcity is a category of a relation between stuff and need.
+Scarcity always relates something to a need or desire for it.
+It does not make sense to say there is not enough coffee, but we have to say "not enough for what?"
+Yet, in modern economics stuff is defined as scarce regardless of the need that confronts it.
+Consequently, when these economists start with scarcity they do not consider the actual shortcomings around them or even rack their brains how to overcome them, e.g. “there aren't enough iPods so we can all listen to Sting at the same time, how do we make more?”
+Instead, they simply require and posit scarcity as such as the first category of their economics.
+Because of this notion of scarcity, they also completely disregard production to make their case.
 Of course, there are things of which there is only a limited supply.
 But of many things more can be produced and this fact is disregarded in modern economics when scarcity as such is assumed.
-For example, Thomas Sowell explains scarcity using beach-front homes, i.e. something which is thought of as limited by its location.
-Modern economics advertises a particular way of organising production and consumption – i.e. the capitalist mode of production – and starts off with disregarding production.
-Another common argument for this is that in a dessert a glass of water would be a lot more valuable than in modern London.
-In a desert somebody would give everything for a glass of water.
-Firstly, this nicely expresses the antagonistic character of exchange, the owner of water would demand everything from a thirsty person — satisfaction of needs as purpose my ass.
+For example, Thomas Sowell explains scarcity using beach-front homes, i.e. something which is thought of as limited by its location, i.e. it is thought that you cannot make more.
+Another common example is that in a dessert a glass of water would be a lot more valuable than in modern London.
+In a desert somebody would give everything for a glass of water because it is so scarce, you cannot make more.
+However, the object of investigation is the capitalist mode of production with its "immense collection of commodities" on the market and not a single exchange relation in a dessert where there is no market and no production for the market.
-   Secondly, the task is to explain the capitalist mode of production with its immense collection of commodities on the market and not a single exchange relation in a dessert where there is no market.
-Under capitalism no need is not fulfilled just because something is scarce.
-If I own enough to exchange I can fly to space or own as many planes as I want.
-Things are not simply scarce in capitalism, they are simply not produced for those who cannot offer an equivalent in exchange.
+   Under capitalism no need is not fulfilled just because something is scarce per se.
+If I own enough to exchange I can fly to space or own as many beach front homes and glasses of water as I want.
+Modern economics investigates and advertises a particular way of organising production and consumption – i.e. the capitalist mode of production – and starts off with disregarding production to introduce its first premise: scarcity.

-2. Marx’s starting point is the particularity of the *capitalist* mode production; modern economics, on the other hand, claims to be not specific to this society.
-It claims to study the use of scarce resources as such.
+2. Marx’s starting point is the particularity of the capitalist mode production.
+The commodity form is a *particular* form in which wealth appears and is to be investigated as such: what is the commodity?
+Modern economics, on the other hand, claims to not to be specific to this society.
+It claims to study the use of scarce resources in general and posits that the market is the most efficient mechanism for dealing with scarcity.
+They do not investigate the particular social form that they deal with but posit from the beginning that it is best; they do not study what actually exists but start from a positive verdict which they want to justify.
 Therewith, these authors miss the observation with which Marx starts.

 > the individual commodity appears as its elementary form.
 Our investigation
 > therefore begins with the analysis of the commodity.

-Yet, this appearance of material wealth in the commodity form is the starting point of the analysis, not its end.[^17] With the observation that wealth takes a particular form, we are not done, we are just getting started.
-Marx project is to start from the simple observation and to proceed to the explanation.
-Marx attempts a systematic development — from elementary to developed — of political economy in capitalism, not a list of observations.
+The appearance of material wealth in commodity form is the starting point of the analysis, not its end.[^17] With the observation that wealth takes a particular form, we are not done, we are just getting started.
+Marx's project is to start from a simple observation and to proceed to the explanation.
+Marx attempts a systematic development — from elementary to developed — of political economy in capitalism, not just a list of observations.

 We should take this project seriously and ask ourselves in every step how (if at all) it followed from the last and should avoid the temptation to use results that we anticipate later in the book to account for a claim made in the beginning.
-The arguments developed later presuppose the elementary categories and arguments developed in the beginning and cannot be used to explain them in restrospect.
+The arguments developed later presuppose the elementary categories and arguments developed in the beginning and cannot be used to explain those elementary arguments in retrospect.

-> The commodity is, first of all,[^4] an external object, a thing which through
+> The commodity is, at first,[^4] an external object, a thing which through
 > its qualities satisfies human needs of whatever kind.
-The nature of these
-> needs, whether they arise, for example, from the stomach, or the imagination,
-> makes no difference.
-Nor does it matter here how the thing satisfies man’s
-> need, whether directly as a means of subsistence, i.e. an object of
-> consumption, or indirectly as a means of production.

-Following his predecessors[^5] Marx here clarifies that he means *material wealth* when he speaks of wealth: stuff that is useful to us.
-It is a fun discussion if services like hair cuts are covered by this definition or not, but that discussion is better reserved for later.
-For now, we should think of material wealth when Marx talks of the wealth which takes commodity form.
+Following his predecessors[^5] Marx here clarifies that he means *material wealth* when he speaks of wealth.
+He speaks of *objects* that are useful to us.

+There are other things that might come to mind when we think of wealth in general which do not seem to be covered by this definition: "services".
+Does a haircut belong here?
+How about a train ride from London to Glasgow?
+How about a conversation?
+These examples are not discussed here.
+For now, we should think of material objects when Marx talks of the wealth which takes commodity form.
+Perhaps it is helpful to realise that all these "services" rely on material objects themselves to be performed (scissors, trains, …).

+It is useful to think about "services" in order gain some clarity what the object under consideration is.
+It is also useful to distinguish why these "services" do not fall under consideration here.
+The "service" haircut produces a material result, but maybe not an external object.
+The "service" legal counselling does not produce such an immediate material result.
+Marx's restriction to material objects should be noted and how these different "services" fit into what is being discussed here is a discussion that can and should be had at a later point of the investigation.
+However, one cannot reject this restriction on the grounds that one can think of other aspects, such as "services", not being covered.

 With "first of all" is expressed that what follows is not the final word on the commodity.
-At this stage of the argument we may think of the commodity simply as material wealh, i.e. we may ignore its specific social form as a commodity.
-This will be considered in a few paragraphs, but whatever the social form is, it cannot undo the general results that apply to material wealth as such.
+At this stage of the argument we may think of the commodity simply as material wealth, i.e. we may ignore its specific social form as a commodity: it is produced for exchange.
+This form will be considered in a few paragraphs, but whatever the social form is, it does not mean it is not material wealth.

+> The nature of these needs, whether they arise, for example, from the stomach,
+> or the imagination, makes no difference.

-What can be observed at this level already is that neither for the market nor for the scientific investigation does it matter why someone wants something.
+Marx states that it does not matter why someone wants something.
 Important is – for now – only that she wants that thing.
+He does not make this claim to express a personal preference, taking a position on whether there should be "essential" desires and "artificial" ones.
+This distinction which many people think about when they think about needs and desires is not what Marx comments on here.
+Instead, he is concerned with understanding the capitalist mode of production.
+He observes that on the market it does not make a difference why someone wants a particular commodity.
+The statement is a scientific statement, not a judgement how something should be.

-This implies that in a society where commodities are produced and exchanged a certain level of abundance must have been achieved.
+This indifference towards why someone wants something requires that a certain level of abundance must have been achieved.
 If the production of food is the foremost question since people just about manage to produce enough in order not to starve being subject to somebody's whim would not be the way in which production, distribution and consumption of food would be organised for long.
-This economy is not dominated by nature imposed scarcity but there is freedom to decide what wealth to produce for what purpose.
+For example, assume that in a given society producers just about manage to produce enough wheat to feed producers for the next year so they can produce wheat and other useful objects for the year after.
+In this society using wheat to build a flour pool in analogy to Scrooge McDuck's money pool would undermine the reproduction of the whole society, it would cease to exist.
+The societies under consideration here are not dominated by nature imposed scarcity but there is freedom to decide what wealth to produce for what purpose.

+> Nor does it matter here how the thing satisfies man's need, whether directly
+> as a means of subsistence, i.e. an object of consumption, or indirectly as a
+> means of production.

+Useful objects can be used in individual consumption where they are consumed and that's it.
+They can also be used in productive consumption where they are used as means to produce other useful objects.
+For example, wood is chopped and either used to heat a home or used to make a chair.
+So this "coordination" of production and consumption does not only relate production to consumption in the sense that stuff that is consumed must be produced.
+It also relates production to its own means: for production the means of production must be produced first.

 > Every useful thing, for example, iron, paper, etc., may be looked at from the
 > two points of view of quality and quantity.

 A particular thing satisfies a particular need, not any need.
 If I’m hungry I want ice cream not chairs.
 From this perspective things are very much not interchangeable, they are of different qualities.
+When Marx writes "quality" he does not mean "good" and "bad quality", but quality as in particular properties.

 Also, I do not want ice cream as such but some quantity of ice cream.
+These statements will be explained more below.

 > Every useful thing is a whole composed of many properties; it can therefore be
 > useful in various ways.
 The discovery of these ways and hence of the manifold